SkoolNotes/Taproot/2020HIST201/KBhHIST201RaisonDeEtat.md

 ## Exhibit B: Federick the Great
 CLAIM @[[KBhHIST201Kissinger]]: Federick the Great's decision to invade Silesia was pure strategy move

+1. Conquest made Prussia a "_bona-fide_ Great Power"
+2. Prussia joined by France, Spain, etc. in war of 1740-1748
+3. In 1756-1763, switched sides

+CLAIM @[[KBhHIST201Kissinger]]: the side-switching was a pure result of calculations of benefit

 ## Failure and Overextension